Haivision/srt/docs/AccessControl.md

 - `key1=value1,key2=value2`...

-## Standard keys
+## Standard Keys

 Beside the general syntax, there are several top-level keys treated as standard keys.
-Other keys can be used by users as they see fit.
+Other keys can be used as needed.

 The following keys are standard:

-- `u`: User Name, or authorization name that is expected to control which password should be used for the connection.
-The application should interpret it to distinguish which user should be used by the listener party to set up the password
+- `u`: **User Name**, or authorization name, that is expected to control which password should be used for the connection.
+The application should interpret it to distinguish which user should be used by the listener party to set up the password.
-- `r`: Resource Name.
-This identifies the name of the resource, should the listener party be able to serve multiple resources for choice
+- `r`: **Resource Name** identifies the name of the resource and facilitates selection should the listener party be able to serve multiple resources.
-- `h`: Host Name.
-This identifies the hostname of the resource.
-For example, to request a stream with the URI somehost.com/videos/querry.php?vid=366.
-The hostname field should have “somehost.com”, and the resource name can have “videos/querry.php?vid=366” or simply "366".
-Note that this is still a key to be specified explicitly, although support tools that apply simplifications and URI extraction are expected to put here exactly the host part from the URI here.
+- `h`: **Host Name** identifies the hostname of the resource.
+For example, to request a stream with the URI `somehost.com/videos/querry.php?vid=366` the `hostname` field should have “somehost.com”, and the resource name can have “videos/querry.php?vid=366” or simply "366".
+Note that this is still a key to be specified explicitly.
+Support tools that apply simplifications and URI extraction are expected to insert only the host portion of the URI here.
-- `s`: Session ID.
-This is a temporary resource identifier negotiated with the server, used just for verification.
+- `s`: **Session ID** is a temporary resource identifier negotiated with the server, used just for verification.
 This is a one-shot identifier, invalidated after the first use.
 The expected usage is when details for the resource and authorization are negotiated over a separate connection first, and then the session ID is used here alone.
-- `t`: Type.
-This specifies the purpose of the connection.
+- `t`: **Type** specifies the purpose of the connection.
 Several standard types are defined, but users may extend the use:
-   - `stream` (default, if not specified): you want to exchange the user-specified payload of application-defined purpose
+   - `stream` (default, if not specified): for exchanging the user-specified payload for an application-defined purpose
-   - `file`: You want to transmit a file, and `r` is the filename
+   - `file`: for transmitting a file, where `r` is the filename
-   - `auth`: You want to exchange the data needed for further exchange of sensible data.
+   - `auth`: for exchanging sensible data.
 The `r` value states its purpose.
-No specific possible values for that are known so far, maybe in future
+   No specific possible values for that are known so far (FUTURE USE]
-- `m`: Mode expected for this connection
+- `m`: **Mode** expected for this connection:
    - `request` (default): the caller wants to receive the stream
    - `publish`: the caller wants to send the stream data
-   - `bidirectional`: the bidirectional data exchange is expected
+   - `bidirectional`:  bidirectional data exchange is expected

-Note that `m` is not required in case when you don't use streamid to distinguish authorization or resources and your caller is expected to send the data.
-This is only for cases when the server at the listener party can handle various purposes of the connection and is therefore required to get known what the caller is attempting to do.
+Note that `m` is not required in the case where you don't use `streamid` to distinguish authorization or resources, and your caller is expected to send the data.
+This is only for cases where the listener can handle various purposes of the connection and is therefore required to know what the caller is attempting to do.

 Examples:

 ```#!::u=admin,r=bluesbrothers1_hi```

-This specifies the username and the resource name of the stream to be served to the caller.
+This specifies the username and the resource name of the stream to be served
+to the caller.

 ```#!::u=johnny,t=file,m=publish,r=results.csv```

 This specifies that the file is expected to be transmitted from the caller to the listener and its name is `results.csv`.

 ## Example

-An example usage os Stream ID functionality and the listener callback can be fount under tests/test_listen_callback.cpp.
+An example of Stream ID functionality and the listener callback can be found under `tests/test_listen_callback.cpp`.

-A listener can register a callback to be called in the middle of accepting a new socket connection.
+A listener can register a callback to be called in the middle of accepting a new socket connection:

 ```
 srt_listen(server_sock, 5);
 srt_listen_callback(server_sock, &SrtTestListenCallback, NULL);
 ```

-A callback function has to be implementaed by the upstream application.
-Example implementation follows.
-In this example, the function tries to interpret the stream ID value first according to the Access Control Guidelines and extract the username under `u` key, otherwise it falls back to a free-form specified username.
-Depending on the user, it sets appropriate password to the expected connection so that it can be rejected when the password isn't correct, or if the user isn't found in the database (`passwd` map) the function itself rejects a connection.
-Note that it can be done by both returning -1 and by throwing an exception.
+A callback function has to be implemented by the upstream application.
+In the example below, the function tries to interpret the Stream ID value first according to the Access Control guidelines and to extract the username from the `u` key.
+Otherwise it falls back to a free-form specified username.
+Depending on the user, it sets the appropriate password for the expected connection so that it can be rejected if the password isn't correct.
+If the user isn't found in the database (`passwd` map) the function itself rejects the connection.
+Note that this can be done by both returning -1 and by throwing an exception.

 ```
 int SrtTestListenCallback(void* opaq, SRTSOCKET ns, int hsversion,